Mausy5043/bluepy3/docs/notifications.rst

     Called when a notification has been received from a ``Peripheral``.
 Normally you will call the peripheral's ``waitForNotifications()`` method to allow this, but note that a Bluetooth LE device may transmit notifications at any time.
-This means that *handleNotification()* can potentially be called when any BluePy call is in progress.
+This means that *handleNotification()* can potentially be called when any BluePy3 call is in progress.

     The *cHandle* parameter is the GATT 'handle' for the characteristic which is